A “new reactionary international”: how Elon Musk is spreading his fascist ideals in Europe

 ILAN PAPPE

-Dehistoricizing what is happening helps Israel and Western governments implement policies that they rejected in the past for ethical, tactical or strategic considerations.
-Thus, Israel uses the October 7 attack as a pretext to apply genocidal policies in the Gaza Strip.
-It is also a pretext for the United States to try to reaffirm its presence in the Middle East.
-And it is a pretext for some European countries to violate and limit democratic freedoms in the name of a new “war on terror.”
+Dehistoricizing what is happening helps Israel and Western governments to implement policies that they have rejected in the past for ethical, tactical or strategic reasons.
+Thus, Israel uses the attack of October 7 as a pretext to implement genocidal policies in the Gaza Strip.
+It is also a pretext for the United States to try to reassert its presence in the Middle East.
+And it is a pretext for some European countries to violate and limit democratic freedoms in the name of a new "war on terror."

 PASCUAL SERRANO